KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 opcode 1 might take up 1 byte, 2 might need 4 bytes, then maybe 3 needs 2 bytes, and so on.)

-The Opcode.Code is stored in the low 7 bits of a single byte.
-The high bit is reserved for flagging whether or not the ML file will store the line number information for the Opcode.
-If the high bit is on, then the line number will be present.
-If the high bit is off, then it won't be.

-If the line number is not stored, then that means when loading the code, the loader will assume the opcode came from the same line number as the previous opcode in the list.
-Because often opcodes occur in contiguous runs from the same line, this saves quite a few bytes.

-The Opcode only stores the source line number data when it differs from the line number of the previous opcode.

 For an Opcode with no [MLField] properties:

     Opcode.Code      |